cert-manager/website/content/careers/fullstack-engineer.md

 **Technical experience**

 * Building server side applications or services (REST/GraphQL, API design)
-* Experience of modern frontend frameworks like Elm / Vue.js / React
+* Experience of modern frontend tools such as React
 * Good working knowledge of programming languages such as Go and Python
 * Use of container based deployment solutions (Kubernetes, Docker), nice to have
 * Automated testing and working with CI/CD